-Part of all the new changes in my life, well our lives (the hubs and me) has been getting medical insurance.
+One of the new changes in my life, well our lives, (the hubs and me) has been getting medical insurance.
 So we each got individual insurance.
 I started searching back in October.
 It was a horrible, expensive and lengthy process.
 I don’t want to go into the politics of all of it, but Obama Care is not my friend.
-I lost my independent insurance coverage because of Obama Care and my husband’s insurance costs tripled!
+I lost my independent insurance coverage because of Obama Care and my husband’s insurance through his work tripled!
 It was a nightmare when it began, and it is still a nightmare now.
+Jeff has since become self-employed.
 Obama Care for the self-employed is a joke!
 Don’t believe me?
 Make a few calls for individual health insurance coverage then we’ll talk.

 Thankfully, due to my chronic illness, I am eligible for Medicare.
 The paperwork was a lengthy process.
 Extremely time-consuming and not very user-friendly.
 It’s not the best coverage, but it is affordable.
+But.
 The quotes for my husband started at $580. a month and climbed rapidly from there.
-What the heck???
 This makes no sense!
 He is healthy!
-Well, I found a supplemental medical insurance plan for him.
+Well, I found a supplemental medical insurance plan for him called life insurance!

 Seven to ten days?
 That won’t work!!!
 I need my medication refills now!
 (Too bad.)